ling-zhou/rust-sshpass/README.md

 ✅ 1. the main options parsing is not affected by the subcommand options

+✅ 2. feature: the passwd env-var name can be customized

+✅ 3. signals can be handled correctly

-❗ 2. the original password from '-p' can not be hidden because of the limit of rust
+❗ 4. the original password from '-p' can not be hidden because of the limit of rust